Saptarshi666/CSCI-567-Product-Mapping-In-Ecomm/README.md

-# CSML-Product-Mapping-Dataset
+# Product Mapping in E-Commerce

 ## 1. Objective
-Replicate methods and technologies outlined in the paper to achieve end-to-end results for the ProMapEn dataset.
+Implement and replicate methodologies outlined in the paper to achieve end-to-end results for the ProMapEn dataset.

 ## 2. Preparation